BR-040 (Brazil highway)

 BR-040 is a federal highway of Brazil.
-The 1139.3 km road connects Brasilia to Rio de Janeiro.
+The 1139.3 km road connects Brasília to Rio de Janeiro.

 BR-040 Highway, Brazil

 The starting point of the highway is in Brasília at the junction with the BR-450 (Via EPIA) and BR-251 (Via EPCT).
 The road ends at Praça Mauá at the Port of Rio de Janeiro.
 The BR-040 traverses Distrito Federal and the states of Goiás, Minas Gerais and Rio de Janeiro.
 It is the main road link between these parts of the country.

 In September 2009, the stretch of highway between Brasília (DF) and Petrópolis (RJ) was named President Juscelino Kubitschek Highway.

 The BR-040 serves the following town and cities: